VIAC vs Finpension 3a – Which is the best third pillar for 2025?

 From a safety point of view, both third pillars are equivalent.
 VIAC and Finpension 3a manage the assets, but they are held in a pension foundation’s balance sheets.
 The assets are saved in a custody bank in both cases.
 So, in cases of VIAC or Finpension 3a going bankrupt, the foundation must find a new manager.

 Overall, I feel like the security of both third pillars is good.
-But Finpension 3a has the advantage of a second factor of authentication.
-So, I would say Finpension 3a is slightly safer.
+But Finpension 3a has the advantage of a true second factor of authentication.
+So, I would say Finpension 3a is very slightly safer.

 Reputation